bchareyre/yade-mpi/doc/sphinx/prog.rst

 Example: InteractionGeometryDispatcher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's take (the most complicated perhaps) :yref:`InteractionGeometryDispatcher`. :yref:`InteractionGeometryFunctor`, which is dispatched based on types of 2 :yref:`Shape` instances (a :yref:`Functor2D`), takes a number of arguments and returns bool.
+Let's take (the most complicated perhaps) :yref:`InteractionGeometryDispatcher`. :yref:`InteractionGeometryFunctor`, which is dispatched based on types of 2 :yref:`Shape` instances (a :yref:`Functor`), takes a number of arguments and returns bool.
 The functor "call" is always provided by its overridden ``Functor::go`` method; it always receives the dispatched instances as first argument(s) (2 × ``const shared_ptr<Shape>&``) and a number of other arguments it needs:

 .. code-block:: c++